-There are now several types of Ureaplasma – Ureaplasma urealyticum, Ureaplasma parvum, both separate species.
-They are presented to us as Ureaplasma species since differentiating is only detectable by polymerase chain reaction (PCR) testing, which tests for DNA/RNA – these bacteria are hard to grow in labs because they are very fussy about their growing conditions to the point where they are put into the too hard basket.
+There are now several species of Ureaplasma identified – Ureaplasma urealyticum and Ureaplasma parvum.
+Differentiation is only by polymerase chain reaction (PCR) testing, which tests for DNA/RNA.
+Mycoplasma species are hard to culture in labs because they are very fussy about their growing conditions.

 What we know about Ureaplasma in general